rmcfadzean/lita-telegram/README.md

 # lita-telegram

-Lita adapter for (Telegram Bots)[https://core.telegram.org/bots].
+Lita adapter for [Telegram Bots](https://core.telegram.org/bots).
 See the link for setup instructions.

 ## Installation